 Pomeranian Puppy Proofing Your Home

-Any time you adopt a puppy you need to puppy-proof your home as you would when you have a toddler.
-When it’s time to bring your new Pomeranian home please remember to take some precautions to create a safe environment for him.
+Any time you adopt a puppy, you must puppy-proof your home as you would when you have a toddler.
+When it’s time to bring your new Pomeranian home, please remember to take some precautions to create a safe environment for him.

 Just because he or she is so tiny and cute doesn’t mean he won’t be curious about everything in sight.
 A look in those mischievous eyes will be your first clue.
 Most puppies love to chew, especially when teething, so keep chewable treasures out of reach.